 - A quality foot pedal (trust me, this is a must)

 - Good spelling and grammar (helps with speed)

 Most companies want you to be able to type at least 60 wpm.
 If that’s not you, there are many free online typing sites that can help you get your speed and accuracy better.

-As far as software goes Express Scribe Transcription software is a great program and it makes the job a lot easier by allowing you to slow down the speech.
+As far as software goes Express Scribe Transcription software is a great program, and it makes the job a lot easier by allowing you to slow down the speech.
 They have a free version and a pro version.
-I highly recommend the Infinity USB foot pedal, which has 3 pedals and you can adjust what each pedal does, slow, stop, rewind, etc.
+I highly recommend the Infinity USB foot pedal, which has three pedals and you can adjust what each pedal does, slow, stop, rewind, etc.

 Also, another tip about this job, join and apply for at least 4 or 5 companies.
 This will keep you busy in the long run, as sometimes there is no work available at one job but at another there is.
 So this would keep you earning steadily.

 - Scribie – They pay through Paypal.
-Must pass test to be hired.
+Must pass a test to be hired.

 - Tigerfish – Must pass a test.

 - AccuTran Global – Must pass a test.